-For information about the Oakwood Chapel archeological project, please view this Frequently Asked Questions (PDF).
+For information about the Oakwood Chapel archeological project, please view this Frequently Asked Questions (PDF, 305 KB).

 Rehabilitation of the Chapel was completed in August 2018.
 The project included:

-Structural stabilization of foundation Surface drainage improvements ADA site access improvements, including creation of one parking space behind Chapel and new sidewalk
+- ADA site access improvements, including the creation of one parking space behind the Chapel and a new sidewalk

 - Rehabilitation of single unisex restroom